AvanzadaCatolica/Velad-iOS/README.md

 __Description:__

-Please visit the [App Store]() for more information about this app.
+Velad brings an agile tool to do daily autoevaluations, allowing you to register your activities and showing advancement and spiritual growth indicators.
+Please visit the [App Store](https://itunes.apple.com/us/app/velad/id1046170047) for more information about this app.

 __Source code:__